 - 2 cups high gluten bread flour OR 2/3 cup vital wheat gluten.
 I know that gluten is a hot topic.
 I’ve made the bread without this just fine, though the bread doesn’t rise as well.
 I tend to only put a few tablespoons in (like 3) and the bread is just fine.

 - My own special ingredient: flax seed meal.
 It’s another ingredient that has ZERO impact on the flavor and adds a ton of nutrition.
 It makes the bread appear speckled and more whole-wheaty.
 My picky boys don’t mind it at all.
 Check your local whole foods store or Costco – that’s where I get mine.

 - 3-4 cups of fresh ground flour.
 This isn’t all you’ll need, so have more than this.
+This is just what you need to start.
 I typically end up using about 10-12 cups whole wheat and 2-3 cups of white bread flour.

 - 3 tablespoons instant yeast.
 I’ve used a variety of yeasts and so far all have worked just fine.
 I use whatever I got on sale. (if your bread has trouble rising evenly or falls, cut back to 2.5 tablespoons.
 It makes a huge difference!)

 Mix the ingredients together for a few moments.
 Then turn off your mixer, put the lid on, and WALK AWAY.
 Trust me.
 Go check your Facebook feed.
 Or better yet, come hang out with me on social media.
 Just check the sidebar where it says “Let’s hang out” and then click the social media platform of your choice.
 My favorite spots to hang out are on Facebook, Pinterest, and Twitter.